skkumaravel/devnet-1229/README.md

        },
    ```

-5. Create `merge.py` and add the following config.
+5. Create `merge.py` and add the following code.
 This will allow you to open a file and merge the config in.

    ```python
    from iosxr_grpc.cisco_grpc_client import CiscoGRPCClient